Safety & Risk Brianna Reid Safety & Risk Brianna Reid

 Duration Typically short-term or purpose-driven; periodic reassessment encouraged Long-term routines more common; continuation often assumed Cumulative exposure in children warrants more active monitoring

-Risk tolerance Lower; threshold for justification is higher Higher; adults may voluntarily accept greater uncertainty Pediatric decisions are made on behalf of the child, not by them
+Risk tolerance Lower; threshold for justification is higher Higher; adults may voluntarily accept greater uncertainty Pediatric decisions operate under a different ethical framework

 Marketing framing Reassurance-based: immunity, growth, brain development Enhancement-based: energy, performance, anti-aging Marketing language in both categories often exceeds what evidence supports